 While Nebraska is a red state, its second congressional district, which encompasses Omaha and its suburbs, is competitive.
 Barack Obama won the district in 2008 and Joe Biden won it in 2020, giving them each an extra electoral vote — and in a potentially tight race, one vote could make the difference for both candidates.

-Pillen indicated that he would convene a special session to address the change if he had the commitments of 33 votes in the state’s unicameral legislature, enough to overcome a filibuster from Democrats.
+Pillen said he would convene a special session to address the change if he had the commitments of 33 votes in the state’s unicameral legislature, enough to overcome a filibuster from Democrats.
 While Republicans do enjoy a filibuster-proof majority in the legislature, one vote is enough to derail the effort.

 It was reported last week that South Carolina Sen. Lindsey Graham, a staunch Trump ally, met with Nebraska legislators to urge them to change to a winner-take-all system, while Nebraska’s all-Republican congressional delegation sent a letter to Pillen and the state’s Legislature speaker voicing their support for such a change.